-8.10.5 The Council will continue to work closely with the Highway Authority to ensure the coordination of proposals within the LDF and the Local Transport Plans.
-The location of development and the way that development is carried out are important factors in helping achieve the priorities of the Local Transport Plans; and in the case of proposals affecting the Strategic Road Network closely involve the Highways Agency such that it can undertake its duties as set out in DfT Circular 2/07: Planning and the Strategic Road Network.
+The Council will continue to work closely with the Highway Authority to ensure the 8.10.5 coordination of proposals within the LDF and the Local Transport Plan (as expressed within the 'Staffordshire Moorlands District Integrated Transport Strategy 2011-2026' which explains how the LTP is expected to be delivered in Staffordshire Moorlands and where the County Council's transport investment, and other funding resources, are expected to be targeted).
+The location of development and the way that development is carried out are important factors in helping achieve the priorities of the Local Transport Plan; and in the case of proposals affecting the Strategic Road Network closely involve the Highways Agency such that it can undertake its duties as set out in DfT Circular 2/07: Planning and the Strategic Road Network.
 Choices about where new housing and employment uses are located for example, and patterns of travel that result, will be important factors in helping to reduce reliance on the private car.
 Encouraging alternative forms of travel and securing access to the most sustainable modes of travel such as public transport, walking or cycling, represent approaches which aim to help achieve a new balance between non-motorised transport, public transport and private car use.